If you're wondering whether Hayu is the right addition to your streaming diet, this Hayu review will help you decide.

 It seems like every city in America has its own Real Housewives franchise.
 You can watch all of them on Hayu, including the latest Real Housewives of Potomac.

-Stream quality on Hayu
+Streaming quality on Hayu

 Hayu has not joined other streaming companies in the rush to 4K and HDR.
 The streaming service’s video quality tops out at 1080p high definition.
 One reason for not offering higher-quality video may be the reality TV industry’s own production standards.
 With a focus on cost-efficiency, using HD cameras is much more affordable.